MJTemple/qsogen/README.md

 **LogL3000** controls the output monochromatic 3000A continuum luminosity in erg/s.
     All this does is re-scale the output model SED appropriately.
-    This should be used when you care about the absolute value of the flux units e.g. when using get_mags to return synthetic magnitudes, or using get_mags to fit the model to observed magnitudes and returning the luminosity of the observed quasar.
+    This should be used when you care about the absolute value of the flux units e.g. when using `get_mags` to return synthetic magnitudes, or using `get_mags` to fit the model to observed magnitudes and returning the luminosity of the observed quasar

-NB. in such cases ebv should also be a free parameter.
+    (NB. in such cases ebv should also be a free parameter).
     The default is to normalise the model such that L3000 = 10^46 erg/s.

 **M_i** represents the absolute i-band magnitude at z=2, as defined by Richards+